theopenlane/core/.buildkite/templates/github/infra-pr-link-comment.md

 Config changes from core PR: {{CORE_PR_URL}}

-This PR converts to ready when core PR merges.
+This draft preview PR will be closed automatically when the core PR merges.